mabelzhang/ros1_bridge_sandbox/README.md

 A Dockerfile with the prerequisites is provided.

-# Basic usage: bridge built-in message types
+# Basic usage: bridge built-in data types

 This example demonstrates how to bridge communication between publisher and subscriber across ROS 1 and ROS 2, for a built-in message type